 While AI and automation help discover what’s important in mountains of data, humans must connect the dots.
 There is still a significant amount of modernization required to advance our understanding of the world through a shared set of responsibilities for industry and government.
 The partnership between public and private sectors can change how we secure our nation and champion responsible standards.

-Booz Allen CEO Horacio Rozanski took the mainstage on day two with Eric Schmitt, senior correspondent at the New York Times, to add his insight on the future of AI.
+Booz Allen CEO Horacio Rozanski took the mainstage on the second day with Eric Schmitt, senior correspondent at the New York Times, to add his insight on the future of AI.
 Like all transformative technologies, we need to decide what we will trust AI to do.
 Booz Allen is working to set the path to adoption that takes into account the trust issues: Trust that AI will be effective, that it reflects our values, and that we understand how it makes decisions.
 By establishing a national strategy for AI, the government and industry can work together to create the foundation for responsible implementation.

 Kristine Martin Anderson, Booz Allen’s civilian services lead, joined Gundeep Ahluwalia, CIO of the Department of Labor, and Harrison Smith, acting chief procurement officer at the Internal Revenue Service (IRS), to discuss Innovating the Government Experience.
 It’s no secret—the government lags behind the public sector in customer experience.